 Is a renovation mortgage necessary?

 A renovation mortgage may be necessary if you have insufficient funds available to cover the costs of a renovation project.
 If your property is in desperate need of repair but still considered habitable, you will usually be able to borrow 80% to 90% of its value at the time.

 Some specialist lenders will offer up to 100% of the property’s value, subject to its condition and the viability of the project.

-Availability of renovation mortgages for non-habitable properties is more limited, as most High Street banks are unwilling to lend on uninhabitable property.
+The availability of renovation mortgages for non-habitable properties is more limited, as most high-street banks are unwilling to lend to uninhabitable properties.
 Where available, specialist renovation mortgages for these types of properties may be offered with an LTV of 60% to 90% of the current value of the property.

 Extensive inspections of the property may be necessary to establish its agreed value, typically organised by the lender and paid for by the borrower.
 Work out the cost of a mortgage using our UK mortgage calculator.

 Renovation mortgage costs and deposit requirements